saitamang/raspberry-pi/wireless/README.md

 1. Install the frequency reader into your machine

 `http://gqrx.dk/`
-# this is for linux
+#This is for linux

 ![](https://farm9.staticflickr.com/8603/30105972096_5447126eb2_c.jpg)

 2. Connect the RTL-SDR to your linux machine

 3. Run the GQRX tools and set your frequency to read
-# Noted that the frequency is in KHz instead of MHz
+#Noted that the frequency is in KHz instead of MHz